TemporAlyx/magd150-Projects/README.md

 - pink : bouncy (sometimes)
 - gas giant :can fly partially into it (sometimes flings you out of the universe)

-Escape pauses the game, and 8 opens up a debug overlay the displays various stats.
+Escape pauses the game, and 8 opens up a debug overlay the displays various stats:
+Top left displays global player position and velocity.
+Each planet displays the gravitational influence it is exerting on the player ship.
+The player ship displays a vertical and horizontal vector of the gravitational force acting on it.

+EDIT:
+Devmode enabled by default, making it easier to demo without webserver.

 The final project requires a local web server to run with images. https://github.com/processing/p5.js/wiki/Local-server I have tried the python simplehttpserver which did NOT work at the time of development, and the node http-server, which is what I reccomend.
 I believe the Chrome Web Server should work as well.

 If you don't want to run a local server, the project will still run, but upon loading none of the images for the planets or background will load.
-If you then hit 8, and enable the debug overlay, everything will be displayed using basic p5js geometry.
+If you then hit 8, and enable the debug overlay, everything will be displayed using default p5js geometry.